Reviewing Owlet (OWLT) & Its Competitors

 |2.47

-Owlet presently has a consensus target price of $7.58, indicating a potential upside of 158.82%.
-As a group, “Measuring & controlling devices, not elsewhere classified” companies have a potential upside of 22.55%.
-Given Owlet’s higher possible upside, analysts clearly believe Owlet is more favorable than its competitors.
+Owlet currently has a consensus target price of $7.58, suggesting a potential upside of 244.70%.
+As a group, “Measuring & controlling devices, not elsewhere classified” companies have a potential upside of 30.06%.
+Given Owlet’s higher possible upside, equities analysts clearly believe Owlet is more favorable than its rivals.

 Summary